Historiographic issues about the American Civil War: Tariffs

 The Southerners in Congress set the federal tariffs on imported goods, especially the low tariff rates in 1857; this led to resentment by Northern industrialists.
 Controversy over whether slavery was at the root of the tariff issue dates back at least as far as the Lincoln-Douglas debates of 1858.
 During the debate at Alton, Lincoln said that slavery was the root cause of the Nullification crisis over a tariff, while his challenger Stephen Douglas disagreed.
 John C. Calhoun, who led South Carolina's attempt to nullify a tariff, supported tariffs and internal improvements at first, but came to oppose them in the 1820s as sectional tensions between North and South grew along with the increasingly sectional nature of slavery.
 Calhoun was a plantation owner who claimed that slavery was a positive good.
 Also, Calhoun said that slavery was the cause of the Nullification Crisis.
 While most leaders of Southern secession in 1860 mentioned slavery as the cause, Robert Rhett was a free trade extremist who opposed the tariff.
 However, Rhett was also a slavery extremist who wanted the Constitution of the Confederacy to legalize the African Slave Trade.
 Republicans also saw support for a Homestead Act, a higher tariff and a transcontinental railroad as a flank attack on the slave power.
 There were enough Southern senators to keep the tariff low after 1846.
 Even when the tariff was higher three decades before the war, only South Carolina revolted, and the issue was nullification, not secession.
 The tariff was much lower by 1861.
 When the Confederacy was formed it set a very high 15% tariff on all imports, including imports from the United States.

 Free labor vs. pro-slavery arguments

 Historian Eric Foner has argued that a free-labor ideology dominated thinking in the North, which emphasized economic opportunity.
 By contrast, Southerners described free labor as "greasy mechanics, filthy operators, small-fisted farmers, and moonstruck theorists".
-They strongly opposed the proposed Homestead Acts that would give out free farms in the West, fearing the small farmers would oppose plantation slavery.
-Indeed, opposition to homestead laws was far more common in secessionist rhetoric than opposition to tariffs.
+They strongly opposed the proposed Homestead Acts, which would give out free farms in the West, fearing that the small farmers would oppose plantation slavery.
+Indeed, opposition to homestead laws was far more common in secessionist rhetoric than was opposition to tariffs.